quaunisrc/syntaxy/README.md

 # Syntaxy

-Syntaxy aims to become the best Javascript rich-text editor.
+Syntaxy aims to become the best JavaScript rich-text editor.